 But that’s okay!
 Let the freeloaders do your marketing for you.
-They will become your fans, and pass on their good reviews to people they know have a need or interest in your product.
-Having recommendations from a trusted source is a marketer’s dream, the faceless is replaced by the faithful.
-It’s a personalised sell, to an audience who will appreciate it.
+They will become your fans and pass on their good reviews to people they know who have a need or interest in your product.
+Having recommendations from a trusted source is a marketer’s dream, the faceless are replaced by the faithful.
+It’s a personalized sale to an audience who will appreciate it.

 It’s about creating a good impression of your business.

 Positioning yourself as an expert and a leader in your industry.

 Let your business be the silver lining, the breath of fresh air, the comforting reassurance that it’s not all doom and gloom.
 Create a good character business where even if the product on offer is out of budget, anyone can benefit from the positivity and generosity you exude.